Rethinking Genomic Modeling Through Optical Character Recognition: Related Work

 \subsection{Optical Character Recognition Models}

 Recent years have seen rapid progress in large-scale OCR foundation models \citep{team2025hunyuanocr,feng-etal-2025-dolphin,wei2025deepseek}, advancing from character-level transcription to holistic document understanding under unified vision--language training \citep{xu2020layoutlm,kim2022ocr}.
 Modern OCR systems increasingly incorporate layout- and structure-aware objectives, enabling long-document processing with explicit spatial organization and flexible access patterns \citep{huang2022layoutlmv3,lee2023pix2struct,blecher2023nougat}.
 In particular, vision--language models trained with OCR-style supervision leverage coordinate-anchored text representations to jointly model \emph{what} content is present and \emph{where} it appears, supporting region-level inspection and grounded interactions \citep{luo2024layoutllm,wei2025deepseek,cheng2025glyph} that are difficult to express in purely sequential formulations.
-Although OCR has been extensively studied for natural documents, its application to genomic sequences remains largely unexplored; therefore, we first bridge OCR and genomic modeling by reformulating genomic analysis as an OCR-style learning problem with primitives of reading, grounding, retrieval, and completion.
+Although OCR has been extensively studied for natural documents, its application to genomic sequences remains largely unexplored; therefore, we first bridge OCR and genomic modeling by reformulating genomic analysis as an OCR-style learning problem.